fistons/shapez.io-dockerfile/README.md

 # shapez.io's Dockerfile
 A Dockerfile to build Shapez.io

-It aims to ease the build and deployement of a local version of [shapez.io](https://shapez.io)
+It aims to ease the build and deployment of a local version of [shapez.io](https://shapez.io)

 __I know the image is huge right now (~2,54 Go), I wil fix it asap__